azaidelson/tee-wiki/docs/05-tee-vulnerabilities/02-software-attacks.md

 ---
-title: Software Attacks
+title: Software attacks
-sidebar_label: Software Attacks
+sidebar_label: Software attacks
 ---

-# Software Attacks
+# Software attacks

 Bugs in enclave firmware or runtime environments can open the door to powerful attacks, even without touching the hardware.